-We have presented two reformulations of the Kontsevich-Zagier period conjecture which take place in different settings (Grothendieck rings, K-theory, \PL-geometry, volumes and forms in convex polyhedra,...) where there already exists some similar tools to work in possible schemas of proof and obstructions.
+We have presented two geometric stronger versions of the Kontsevich-Zagier period conjecture which take place in different settings (Grothendieck rings, K-theory, \PL-geometry, volumes and forms on convex polyhedra,...) where there already exists some similar tools to work on possible schemes of proof and obstructions.

-The latter open different ways to attack this problem, generalizing some of the previous results in more general settings for constructing a complete proof.
+The latter open different ways to approach this problem, generalizing some of the previous results in more general settings for constructing a complete proof.
 On the other hand, the considerable quantity of obstructions which exist in other similar scissor-congruence problems give some evidence to believe that the Kontsevitch-Zagier period conjecture could be, in fact, false.

-Problem~\ref{prob:geometric_KZ} presents an algebraic setting to work in the construction of obstructions and geometric invariants.
-This could lead to possible counter-examples, in the spirit of other cutting-and-pasting problems.
+The GKZ-conjecture presents an algebraic setting to work on the construction of obstructions and geometric invariants.
+This could lead to possible counterexamples, in the spirit of other cutting-and-pasting problems.
 The main goal here is to develop a Dehn-like invariant for general compact semi-algebraic sets.

-Concerning Problem~\ref{prob:genHilbert}, even if the type of result that Theorem~\ref{thm:vol_PL_convex} represents is exactly in the spirit of our problem, the gap between this result and a complete answer in the \PL~case is large due to the following reasons: \begin{itemize} \item We think that the more difficult problem is to extend the previous theorem for volume forms in the algebraic class.
+Concerning the \PL-GKZ-conjecture, even if the type of result that Theorem~\ref{thm:vol_PL_convex} represents is exactly in the spirit of our problem, the gap between this result and a complete answer in the \PL~case is large due to the following reasons: \begin{itemize} \item We think that the most difficult problem to deal with is to extend the previous theorem for volume forms in the algebraic class.

 \item We would like to avoid the convexity assumption.
 In this case, the situation seems more tractable following the same strategy as for canonical volume forms.
-Indeed, the setting of our problem allows scissors-congruences between the polyhedra and not only global volume-preserving \PL-homeomorphism: it seems reasonable that we could give decompositions of non-convex polyhedra in convex parts with a predefined volume and then "compare" these parts one by one. \end{itemize}
+Indeed, the setting of our problem allows scissors-congruences between the polyhedra and not only global volume-preserving \PL-homeomorphism: it seems reasonable that we could give decompositions of non-convex polyhedra in convex parts with a predefined volume and then to "compare" these parts one by one. \end{itemize}